Yangying400/AMuSA/README.md

 Although AMuSA contains three modules, users only need to run one command:

 - **(1) Autoencoder-based representation learning**
-  Learns a denoised latent representation from mutation count matrices.
+  Extracts key information from mutation count matrices into a latent representation.
 - **(2) Signature classification**
   Estimates the probability of activation for each mutational signature.

-- **(3) Weighted NNLS refinement (WNNLS)**
+- **(3)NNLS refinement (NNLS)**
-  Refines signature exposures using channel-aware weighting to reduce bias.
+  Estimates mutational signature exposures using non-negative least squares (NNLS).

 ---